SoftwareSecurityLab/Heap-Overflow-Detection/README.md

 ./run.py -b program
 ```
 For example you want to analyze the function "signup" as a vulnerable unit:<br />
-We need two arguments with the maximum length of 100 as the inputs of scanf function, which activate the possible vulnerabilities in the "signup" unit, so we use `-s 100,100` for the sizes option.
+We need two arguments with the maximum length of 100 as the inputs of "scanf" function, which activate the possible vulnerabilities in the "signup" unit, so we use `-s 100,100` for the sizes option.
 ```
 ./run.py -b program -p 'void signup(char*,char*)' -s 100,100
 ```